sync-without-async/CapstoneDesign-ML/README.md

 This repository is the artificial intelligence repository for the ReHab project.
 Artificial intelligence is a crucial element in the project, as it provides essential services and methods for guiding users in performing exercises.
 Through artificial intelligence, we offer guidance videos and provide users with a way to perform exercises.
 We evaluate how well the user is doing by measuring similarity through feature extraction and cosine similarity using the videos provided by the user.

 We utilize pre-trained models for our system.
-The baseline model employs Posenet, and this choice might change based on considerations such as the trade-off between communication overhead and computation overhead.
+The baseline model employs YOLOv8, and this choice might change based on considerations such as the trade-off between communication overhead and computation overhead.

 Furthermore, we have implemented the patient and doctor counseling feature through WebRTC.
 You can check out this functionality in the [Backend](https://github.com/sync-without-async/Rehab-BackEnd) and [Frontend](https://github.com/sync-without-async/Rehab-FrontEnd).
 We've also added an AI capability that summarizes the counseling content.
 The original repository can be found at [Rehab-Audio](https://github.com/sync-without-async/Rehab-Audio).
 The feature development is complete, and we have migrated it to this repository.